wangz10/l1ktools/README.md

 In order to make the API call, an API key must be provided.
 If you do not have a key, contact lincs@broadinstitute.org.

 * **Lincscloud website**: To view the available services and live examples, visit [http://api.lincscloud.org/](http://api.lincscloud.org/).
-* **Programmatic access via Python**: Import the module cmap.util.api_utils.
+* **Programmatic access via Python**: Import the module [cmap.util.api_utils](https://github.com/cmap/l1ktools/blob/master/python/cmap/util/api_utils.py).
 The classes CMapAPI and APIContainer handle calls to the API; see their documentation for more details.
 See example_methods.py for an example API call.

 #### Python demo:
-* **api_example.py**: To run the demo, change to the folder containing api_examples.py and run the script.
+* [**api_examples.py**](https://github.com/cmap/l1ktools/blob/master/python/api_examples.py): To run the demo, change to the folder containing api_examples.py and run the script.
 It will make calls to the API and store their results as Python data structures.

 ## Software License
 For licensing information see [http://lincscloud.org/license/](http://lincscloud.org/license/).